ruchanimbalkar/countries-app-fall-2025/version-4/README.md

 Finished the main requirements?
 Here are some bonus challenges:

-- 🏆 Add a “Delete” route to unsave a country
+- 🏆 Add a “Delete” route to unsave a single country
+- 🏆 Add a “Clear” feature to unsave all countries
-- 🏆 Add a “Reset Form” feature that lets the user re-submit the form
+- 🏆 Add a “Reset Count” feature to reset a country's count back to 0